SahanArda/SahanArda/README.md

 ## 👀 About Me

-- Computer science student.
+- Computer science graduate.
-- Software Engineer Intern.
+- Software Engineer.
 - Love meeting new people and learning new things.
 - Love Star Wars & Anime